 The town is best known for its black clay pottery.
-For hundreds of years pottery has been made here with a gray matte finish, but in 1953 a technique was devised to give the pieces a shiny black finish without painting.
-This has made the pottery far more popular and collectable.
+For hundreds of years, pottery has been made here with a gray matte finish, but in 1953 a technique was devised to give the pieces a shiny black finish without painting.
+This has made the pottery far more popular and collectible.
 The town is home to the State Museum of Popular Art of Oaxaca which was opened in 2004, with a large selection of black clay pottery and Oaxacan Folk Art.

-We will meet at Casa de las Bugambilias B&B or at the front desk of your hotel, from where we will drive 21 miles south on the Highway 175 to visit the market day in Ocotlán de Morelos.
+We will meet at Casa de las Bugambilias B&B or at the front desk of your hotel, from where we will drive 21 miles south on Highway 175 to visit the market day in Ocotlán de Morelos.
 We will visit the market and the “tianguis” which is an open-air market that is traditionally held on certain market days.
 We will taste tamales, chapulines, tejate, pulque, and nicuatole during the walking tour.
-After that we will drive 15 minutes to Santo Tomás Jalietza to see the weavings made in a back-strap loom.
+After that, we will drive 15 minutes to Santo Tomás Jalietza to see the weavings made in a back-strap loom.
 We will visit the home of Crispina Navarro Gómez who is one of the finest weavers from México to learn how they weave using an ancient technique.
 We will then go for lunch to the Restaurant “La Azucena Zapoteca” in San Martín Tilcajete to taste the traditional food of that region.
 After lunch, we will drive 10 minutes to see a demo about the “alebrijes” (wooden carvings) made with copal and painted with natural dyes in the workshop of Jacobo & María Ángeles.
-At the end of the demo you will have the opportunity to see and to buy the finished wooden carvings made in the gallery of Jacobo & María Ángeles.
+At the end of the demo, you will have the opportunity to see and to buy the finished wooden carvings made in the gallery of Jacobo & María Ángeles.

-After that we will drive 20 minutes to get into San Bartolo Coyotepec where we will visit the workshop of Doña Rosa Real de Nieto to see how they make the black pottery by hand.
-At the end of the demo we will drive back to Oaxaca City and we will arrive around 5 p.m.
+After that, we will drive 20 minutes to get into San Bartolo Coyotepec where we will visit the workshop of Doña Rosa Real de Nieto to see how they make the black pottery by hand.
+At the end of the demo, we will drive back to Oaxaca City and we will arrive around 5 p.m.